Q&A with New Board Chair Miles Jones

 My role was to help maintain the safety, health and well-being of all Army soldiers and personnel.
 Preventive Medicine Specialists are the central members of the Medical Services Corps Preventive Medicine Sciences team, which is charged with studying and preventing the spread of disease and infection within the Army from a host of environmental factors.
 Endemic diseases, food, water, insect/arthropods, soil, air and industrial hygiene issues are the main areas of concern.

 I served 26 years on active duty and lived all over the globe: Louisiana, Texas, Germany, Korea and Hawaii, just to name a few places.
-In December 2014 I retired at the rank of Master Sergeant (E-8), with multiple combat deployments in support of Operation Iraq Freedom, Operation Enduring Freedom (Afghanistan) and humanitarian missions to South Korea, Uganda, Thailand, Spain, Germany and Hurricane Katrina.
+In December 2014 I retired at the rank of Master Sergeant (E-8), with multiple combat deployments in support of Operation Iraqi Freedom, Operation Enduring Freedom (Afghanistan) and humanitarian missions to South Korea, Uganda, Thailand, Spain, Germany and Hurricane Katrina.

 While on active duty, I completed bachelor’s and master’s of science programs, and received my degree from the University of Maryland in Environmental Management.

-I am married to my high school sweetheart Michelle (Winfree) Jones (35 years ago) and we have adult three sons, two grandchildren and two chihuahua’s!
+I am married to my high school sweetheart Michelle (Winfree) Jones (35 years ago) and we have three adult sons, two grandchildren and two chihuahuas!

 Q: Your title with the city is Senior Management Analyst.
 What does that entail?